Showing posts with label reno parks. Show all posts

 -Restrooms: The park features restrooms that are open seasonally, along with a water fountain for convenience.
 There is also ample street parking available.

--Sun Protection: The trails are fully exposed, so be sure to wear sun protection and stay hydrated, especially on hot summer days.
+-Sun Protection: The trails are fully exposed, so be sure to wear sun protection and stay hydrated, especially in the summer.

 -Dog Etiquette: Please remember to adhere to leash laws for dogs and clean up after your pets to keep the park enjoyable for everyone.